infinitered/ignite/packages/readme.md

 # Ignite 2.0

 Hello.
-Welcome to the 2.0 branch of Ignite.
+Welcome to the 2.0 branch of Ignite, currently under heavy development.

 One of the big goals of Ignite was to make it modular.
 We will be living in `/packages` as this is a monorepo setup with [lerna](https://github.com/lerna/lerna).
 Each sub-directory is a npm module.